dulanjanad/java-maven-junit/README.md

 - `pom.xml`: project object model (POM) configuration file
 - `src/main/java/com/example/javamavenjunithelloworld/HelloApp.java`: main of our application

-### Configure the Nexus deployment
+### Configure the Nexus deployment for Snaspshots

-The application is ready to use, but you need some additional steps to deploy it to Artifactory:
+The application is ready to use, but you need some additional steps to deploy it to Nexus:

 1. Log in to Nexus with your user's credentials.
-1. From the main screen, click on the `Releases` item in the **Repositories** panel.
+1. From the main screen, click on the `Snapshots` item in the **Repositories** panel.
 1. Copy to clipboard the configuration snippet under the **Summary** Tab.
 1. Change the `url` value to have it configurable by using variables.
 1. Copy the snippet in the `pom.xml` file for your project, just after the